 Ferry travel is very safe.
 The safety of passengers and crew is our members’ top priority.

-One of the great things about modern ferry travel is that it lends itself well to social distancing, with open deck areas, wide public spaces and even your own comfortable cabin on some of the longer crossings.
+One of the great things about modern ferry travel is that it lends itself well to social distancing, with open deck areas, spacious public lounges and even your own comfortable cabin on some of the longer crossings.

-That depends on where you live, as there are different travel restrictions in place across England, Northern Ireland, the Republic of Ireland, Scotland and Wales, as well as to the Isle of Man and the Channel Islands.
+There are different travel restrictions in place across England, Northern Ireland, the Republic of Ireland, Scotland and Wales, as well as to the Isle of Man and the Channel Islands.
+As a result of these restrictions, at the moment ferry services are operating for essential travel only.
+Click here for the latest service update.

-For the latest government advice on travel in your area, please check out the following:
+For the latest government advice on travel in your area, please check the following links:

 - England: https://www.gov.uk/guidance/travel-advice-novel-coronavirus